CoderDojoTC/micropython/docs/basics/06-wireless.md

   request -- <function request at 0x2000bb80>
   ```

-## Testing the MAC/Ethernet Access
+## Getting the MAC/Ethernet Access
 You can get the device MAC/Ethernet address and test the roundtrip time between the RP2040 and the WiFi chip using the MAC address function.

   ```py